 This 88 key digital piano also recreates the damper resonance that is produced by the strings inside of an acoustic piano when the damper pedal is held down.
 Only the Korg D1’s Concert Piano, Grand Piano, and Jazz Piano sounds are capable of recreating the damper resonance sound.

 The D1 uses key-off simulation to recreate the sounds that are produced when a player lifts their fingers off the keys of an acoustic piano and the hammer’s inside the piano move off of its strings.

 Again, these subtle sounds add to the character of an acoustic piano’s sound.
 By combining the key-off simulation feature with damper resonance, the Korg D1 comes closer to recreating the experience of playing an acoustic piano than other similarly priced digital pianos likely will.
 All of the Korg D1’s piano and electric piano voices simulate the key-off feature of an acoustic piano.

-Below, please check out some of the best selling digital pianos on sale at Amazon, and see how well they compare to the Korg D1 as we progress through this review.
+Below, please check out some of the best selling digital pianos for sale online, and see how well they compare to the Korg D1 as we progress through this review.

 The Sound of the Korg D1

 This Korg digital piano comes loaded with 30 onboard voices, including six organ sounds and six electric piano sounds.
 The D1’s acoustic piano sounds switch between four samples, depending on the dynamics the player uses during his or her performance.
 Whether playing a dramatic fortissimo passage or a delicate pianissimo passage, the Korg D1’s sound responds to the player’s touch realistically and captures the nuances of the performance.